 These tools can also generate reports on search traffic and topics, make recommendations on low performing aspects, and help you get started when you have no historic data to reference.

-6. Marketing Automation software & tools compared
+6. Best Marketing Automation software & tools compared

 This list of marketing automation tools highlights each and their stand out features.